-The safeguarding team understand the local criteria and protocols for statutory assessment and intervention in their respective areas and are responsible for undertaking any early help assessments or making referrals to statutory services when a child or adult is in need or is at risk of abuse, harm, or neglect.
-The safeguarding team will work in conjunction with staff to gather information required for statutory assessments completed by social care and will continually liaise with social care professionals regarding students who are supported under the Children Act 1989 or the Care Act 2014.
+The Safeguarding Team understand the local criteria and protocols for statutory assessment and intervention in their respective areas and are responsible for undertaking any early help assessments or making referrals to statutory services when a child or adult is in need or is at risk of abuse, harm, or neglect.
+The Safeguarding Team will work in conjunction with staff to gather information required for statutory assessments completed by social care and will continually liaise with social care professionals regarding students who are supported under the Children Act 1989 or the Care Act 2014.

-If, after a referral, the student's situation does not appear to be improving, the safeguarding team, with the support of the DDSL's or DSL will consider following local escalation procedures to ensure their concerns have been addressed and, most importantly, that the student's situation improves.
+If, after a referral, the student's situation does not appear to be improving, the Safeguarding Team, with the support of the DDSL's or DSL will consider following local escalation procedures to ensure their concerns have been addressed and, most importantly, that the student's situation improves.

-d) Children Missing Education and Learners Who Go Missing Throughout the College Day
+d) Children Who are Absent from Education and Learners Who Go Missing Throughout the College Day

-Activate Learning recognises there are many different risk factors associated with unexplained absences or persistent non-attendance and it is often an early indicator of vulnerability.
-Faculty staff remain responsible for the overall attendance of learners and must try and establish as far as possible the reasons why a student is missing from their study programme in line with our Student Attendance and Absence Management Procedure and Learners Who Go Missing Throughout the College Day Procedure.
+Activate Learning recognises there are many different risk factors associated with unexplained absences or repeated and/or prolonged non-attendance and it is often an early indicator of vulnerability and a range of safeguarding issues.

+Faculty staff remain responsible for the overall attendance of students and must try and establish as far as possible the reasons why a student is missing from their study programme in line with our Student Attendance and Absence Management Procedure and Learners Who Go Missing Throughout the College Day Procedure.
+Additional monitoring and oversights are in place by the Safeguarding Team for the attendance of vulnerable students (such as children in need, has a child protection plan, or is a child who is cared for).